byu-cpe/ecen520_student/ddr/ip/ip.md

 Create a new location for the IP by going to `File -> IP -> New Location`.

 In the "New IP Location" dialog box, enter the following information:
+* "Create a New Customized IP Location" page.
+Click Next
+* "Manage IP Settings" page
   * Change the part to "xc7a100tcsg324-1"
   * Leave the target language the same
   * Select the "Questa Advanced Simulator" as the simulator
   * Simulator language: leave as 'mixed'
   * Choose your `ddr/ip` assignment directory as the location of the IP.

-Select "OK" to create the directory.
+  * Click Finish
+Creating this IP directory will create the `managed_ip_project` and `ip_user_files` subdirectory.
+This directory contains the global settings for the IP management window.

 You will then enter the "Manage IP" window.
-Creating this IP directory will create `managed_ip_project` subdirectory.
-This directory contains the global settings for the IP management window.

 You can always return to the IP management window by selecting `Tools -> Open Location` and selecting the directory you just created.
 Once you create the IP you will not need to go back to the GUI.